OpenBluetoothToolbox/SimpleBluez/README.md

 # SimpleBluez
 A simple C++ wrapper around Bluez with a commercially-friendly licence.

-**IMPORTANT NOTE**
-This library is a spin-off of the original [SimpleDBus](https://github.com/OpenBluetoothToolbox/SimpleDBus) library, which will be entirely focused on the Bluez stack.

-The last stable release of this SimpleDBus with both components together is [v1.2.0](https://github.com/OpenBluetoothToolbox/SimpleDBus/releases/tag/v1.2.0).

-Migration is currently in progress and might take some time until ready.
-Stay tuned!

 ## Overview
-SimpleDBus is a C++ low-level binding around DBus designed to be easy to integrate and use with commercial projects.
-On top of it, there is a partial implementation of BlueZ bindings to enable the control of Bluetooth peripherals.

-I've also coded a (partial) implementation of the Bluez DBus bindings in order to control the Bluetooth peripherals.
+SimpleBluez is a C++ implementation of the Bluez API on top of [SimpleDBus](https://github.com/OpenBluetoothToolbox/SimpleDBus).
+It's designed to provide complete access to the underlying Bluez stack, requiring the user to properly handle any associated behaviors and side-effects.

 If you want to use the library and need help. **Please reach out!**
 You can find me at: `kevin at dewald dot me`

 ## Build
-SimpleDBus should work on any Linux environment using DBus.
-To install the necessary dependencies on Debian-based systems, use the following command: `sudo apt install libdbus-1-dev`

-You can find scripts for all these
+SimpleBluez should work on any Linux environment.
+Make sure you have necesary dependencies from SimpleDBus installed.

 ### Standalone build from source